airships: north pole quest | The Game

 Airships of the game

 The R33 was not designed for polar flights, but was derived from one of the most successful Zeppelin models: the R-class.
 This robust, reliable, powerful machine was potentially an exploration airship, as demonstrated by its Atlantic record.
-In the game, it can take off from its historical base, Pulham, or from Montreal: bases that really existed.
-The Imperial Airship Scheme was an ambitious project to connect through airships what was, in 1924, the largest empire in history.
+In the game, it can take off from Pulham or from Montreal (both bases that really existed).
+The Imperial Airship Scheme was an ambitious project to connect through airships what was, in 1924, the largest Empire in history.

 Umberto Nobile, designer and engineer, was the director of the military aeronautical construction plant in Rome when, in 1923, the design of a new semi-rigid airship reached the drawing boards.
 Based on the experiences gained in the Great War, the airship proved to be sturdy, compact, and offered good performance.
 The N-1 had a volume of 635,664 ft3 (18,000 m3), a length of 348 ft (106 m) and a diameter of 61 ft (18.6 m).
 Its performance, a speed of 70.2 mph (113 km/h) and a range of 3,100 miles (5,000 km) made it attractive not only for the primary passenger transport role but also for long-distance flights and exploration.
 The Norwegian explorer Roald Amundsen chose it in 1926 to attempt to fly over the North Pole.
 Strengthened and improved to adapt to its new role, the renamed “Norge” (Norway) was financed by the Norwegian Aero Club, the American magnate Lincoln Ellsworth, and the Italian government.
 The Norge crossed Europe in stages, reaching Ny-Ålesund (Svalbard) and from there the North Pole on May 12, 1926 to land safely in Teller, Alaska, USA, making the first proven over flight of the rooftop of the world, with a total flight of 8,100 miles (13,000 km).